 Histiocytic and Dendritic Cell Neoplasms

 B-RAF is a member of the RAF-family of kinases which plays an important role in the RAS-RAF-MEK-ERK mitotic signaling pathway.
-Mutations of B-RAF have been described in up to 100% of Hairy cell leukemia, 40-70% of Langerhans cell histiocytosis, approximately 50% of Erdheim-Chester disease, approximately 5% of diffuse large B cell lymphoma and plasma cell neoplasms and less than 5% of chronic Lymphocytic Leukemia.
-While some reports have found that 10-20% of cases of acute leukemias (ALL or AML) may have BRAF mutations other reports have no mutations at all in those diseases or myeloid diseases such as MDS or CML.
+Mutations of B-RAF have been described in up to 40-70% of Langerhans cell histiocytosis and approximately 50% of Erdheim-Chester disease.
 The hotspot for mutations in BRAF is at codon Val600 and these are activating mutations.
 The most common activating mutation is p.Val600Glu(V600E).
 Various B-Raf inhibitors(Vemurafenib, Dabrafenib) have been FDA approved for therapy for some tumor types in certain settings, and clinical trials for advanced BRAF V600 mutation-positive tumors using targeted therapy (often in combination with other therapy) may be available (clinical trials.gov).

 Disclaimer: You assume full responsibility for all risks associated with using this PMKB website.
 The IPM makes no guarantee of the comprehensiveness, reliability or accuracy of the information on this website and the IPM assumes no responsibility for errors in the information associated with this web site.
 Healthcare providers and patients must integrate all clinical and laboratory findings as well as information from a variety of sources before deciding on appropriate clinical care options.